 - Estimated numbers left in the wild: Probably more than 125,000 (estimates are difficult)

 Western Lowland Gorillas are also being threatened by an Ebola outbreak, which is killing these species of gorillas at a rapid pace.
-They are in dire need of help, and hopefully one day they will be successfully brought back to a thriving population in the wild.
+They need help, and hopefully, one day, they will be successfully brought back to a thriving population in the wild.

-Western Lowland Gorillas are primates that are found in Western Africa, with approximately 100,000 being in the wild.
+Western Lowland Gorillas are primates in Western Africa, with approximately 100,000 being in the wild.

-Western Lowlands Gorillas have been hunted for their meat and killed for the purposes of the bushmeat trade.
-These gorillas are in dire need of help and hopefully, they will be successfully brought back to thrive population in the wild.
+Western Lowlands Gorillas have been hunted for their meat and killed for the bushmeat trade.
+These gorillas need help, and hopefully, they will be successfully brought back to thrive as a population in the wild.